-

 Esther explained that while it is an honour to be asked to be a reviewer

-of technical papers, it also involved a great deal of work: a reviewer has
+of technical papers, it also involves a great deal of work: a reviewer has

 a lot of responsibility.
-Esther told me she would read a paper under review,
+Esther told me that when she was asked to review

-publication, or even disqualifying the paper from publication).
-As a result
+or even disqualifying the paper from publication.
+Though her reviews were

 In speaking of her years working in Josh's laboratory, Esther once